motoras/kekbit/examples/README.md

 ## Request/Reply IPC

 This sample illustrates a simple request/reply IPC model using kekbit channels.
-The [Requester](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/req.rs) creates a channel(the *requests channel*), writes requests to it than reads the replies from another channel(the *replies channel*).
-The [Replier](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/rep.rs) creates a channel for the replies(the *replies channel*), reads the requests from the *requests channel*, process them, and writes the replies back on the *replies channel*.
+The [Requester](https://github.com/motoras/kekbit/blob/master/examples/req.rs) creates a channel(the *requests channel*), writes requests to it than reads the replies from another channel(the *replies channel*).
+The [Replier](https://github.com/motoras/kekbit/blob/master/examples/rep.rs) creates a channel for the replies(the *replies channel*), reads the requests from the *requests channel*, process them, and writes the replies back on the *replies channel*.

-The channel uses the [raw binary encoder](https://github.com/motoras/kekbit/blob/master/kekbit-codecs/src/codecs/raw.rs) but wills switch to a custom encoder in a future iteration.

 In order to run the sample, start the requester and the repliers in separate consoles with the following commands: